top of page

 a paper map and compass, or a GPS app that works without phone service, like these:

-AllTrails - great trail guides and info. subscription required for offline use
+AllTrails - trail guides, route planning and track recording. subscription required for offline use

-Organic Maps - free offline route planning and track recording. open source, no account required
+Avenza - free offline maps and track recording.

 get knowledge